kaz-utashiro/greple/README.md

     - **begin**

-        (Default 0) When **--begin** function died, the file is skipped without message.
+        (Default 0) When **--begin** function died with "SKIP" message, the file is skipped without any notice.
 Enables this to see the dying message.

     - **all**